Connect with others who understand.

 FDA-approved CGRP antagonists for acute migraine include:

 Ergotamines and triptans are used to treat throbbing headache pain but can come with some negative side effects because they both constrict (narrow) blood vessels.
-Side effects might include sleepiness, chest tightness, and nausea.
+Side effects might include sleepiness, chest tightness, and fatigue.

 Preventive Migraine Treatments